aimanfaiz-lab/2603-ITT440/10% Individual Assignment/NBCS2555A/SITI NURAMEERA BINTI MOHD FAIRUL/README.md

 ### Analysis

-The stress test indicated increased response times and reduced performance stability as the number of virtual users increased.
-Some requests experienced delays under heavy traffic conditions.
+The stress test revealed a noticeable increase in response time as the number of concurrent virtual users increased.
+Under heavier traffic conditions the API performance became less stable and some requests experienced delays.
+This suggests that the application may face scalability limitations when operating under extremely high workloads.

 ---